 We also coordinate information between school and home.
 This role includes speaking to students regarding academic needs and providing feedback to teachers and parents.
 We act as intermediaries where communication between parent and teacher may be challenging.
 One of our most important academic duties is to schedule and conduct parent/teacher/student conferences.
 This is one of the best ways of finding out exactly how your child is doing in their classes and devising an intervention plan.

 Although we have given you a general overview of the counselor’s role, a typical day might include a variety of other duties.
-In short, we hope to assist your child in obtaining the skills to follow the Triton motto… Be Respectful, Be Resourceful and Be Responsible.
+In short, we hope to assist your child in obtaining the skills to follow the Triton motto… Be Kind ~ Be Awesome ~ Make The Right Choices.